 Minecraft: Education Edition is a game-based learning platform that promotes creativity, collaboration, and problem-solving in an immersive digital environment.

-During school closures, you can avail of a free two-month membership when signing up.
+You can avail of a free 7-day trial when signing up.

 With Blocksmith, students can learn about 3D modelling, animations and programming, before starting with advanced programs like Unity3D and Unreal.